Ferminatos/alx-low_level_programming/0x14-bit_manipulation/README.md

-# The folder contains exercise files that illustrate Singly linked lists in c
+# The folder contains exercise files that illustrate Bit Manipulation in c